Connestee Falls Natural Resources Stewardship

 Help Stop the Spread of Parrot Feather

-Residents are asked to avoid motoring or paddling through clusters of parrot feather and taking boats from lake to lake.
-The weed spreads from fragments that get carried by boats, current, and wind.
-If you do take a boat to/from another lake inside or outside of CF, make sure that your boat is
+that get carried by boats, current, and wind.
+If you do take a boat to/from another lake inside or outside of CF

-CLEAN, DRAINED and DRY.
+make sure your boat is CLEAN, DRAINED and DRY.

 Many of us chose to call Connestee Falls home because of its natural beauty.
 The CFPOA Board recognized the importance of this unique asset and in late 2021 established the Natural Resources Stewardship Committee (NRSC).
 The committee was charged to develop a plan that would ensure the long-term sustainability of the natural environment within Connestee.

-The Connestee Falls Natural Resources Stewardship Plan (NRSP) was approved by the CFPOA Board in March 2024 focuses on three key goals; keep wildlife wild, protect water resources, and protect native habitats. â€‹
+The Connestee Falls Natural Resources Stewardship Plan (NRSP) was approved by the CFPOA Board in March 2024 focuses on three key goals; keep wildlife wild, protect water resources, and protect native habitats.

 Ultimately, responsibility for protecting our natural resources does not rest on a committee or with the Board.
 This effort requires ongoing community interest, involvement and action.
 The committee invites you to explore this website to learn more about CF's incrdible natural environment, what the NRSC is doing to protect it and to discover ways that you can help.